rjlee/actual-monzo-pots/README.md

 ## Features

-- Guided OAuth2 login with secure token storage and session-authenticated UI.
+- Guided OAuth2 login with secure token storage; intended to sit behind the shared `actual-auto-auth` forward proxy for UI protection.
 - Web UI for pot/account mapping, manual sync, and status.
 - Cron-driven daemon with configurable schedule and optional dry-run.
 - Docker image with baked-in health check and persistent data volume.